 We were waiting for the summer rains to come, which they never did, so come June we decided to approach the project a little differently!

 Missy, who is Diné, and a member of the Navajo Nation, met Shyla while in college and introduced her to the southwest.
-Shyla hails from North Dakota, and is a member of the Three Affiliated Tribes (Mandan, Hidatsa, and Arikara), however, she relocated to New Mexico, drawn to the sacred energy growing from the desert plants that she now highlights in her drafts.
+Shyla hails from North Dakota, and is a member of the Three Affiliated Tribes (Mandan, Hidatsa, and Arikara), however, she relocated to New Mexico with Missy, drawn to the sacred energy growing from the desert plants that she now highlights in her drafts.
 They took Minesh to Canyon de Chelly, where they forage cacti, juniper, and cedar on Missy’s ancestral land.

 We all drove to their foraging sites on Navajo tribal land with Missy and Shyla and both of their mothers, who happened to be there as well.

-The native women introduced Minesh to Missy’s family’s private land, which sits atop the canyon’s rim.
+The native women invited Minesh to Missy’s family’s private land, which sits atop the canyon’s rim.
 As they walked the rocky cliffside, her mother shared stories of growing up and playing on the rim and in the ravines with her siblings.
 While others may visit Canyon de Chelly, Minesh felt incredibly lucky to be shown this perspective, seeing vistas that only a few photographers have ever witnessed before.

 We ventured to her family land right on the rim where Missy’s mom grew up.
 It’s really remote and not accessible by tourists, which made connecting to the land all the more special.